juyel66/jr-jobs-bd-Assignment-11-client/README.md

 - **Responsive Design**: Ensured responsiveness and adaptability across various devices by utilizing Tailwind CSS and responsive design principles.

 ### Usage

-To use this code in your project:

-- **Installation**: Clone the repository and install dependencies using `npm install`.

-- **Run Locally**: Start the development server with `npm run dev`.

-- **View Live**: Navigate to `http://localhost:5000` in your browser to view the live site.

-- **Explore Features**: Explore the different sections of the homepage, including swiper sliders, team member details, and contact information.

-### Navbar

-1. **Authentication and User Management**:
-   - Implemented user authentication using the `AuthContext` and `AuthProvider`.
-   - Users can log in and log out, with their authentication state managed globally.

-2. **Theme Switcher**:
-   - Added functionality to toggle between light and dark themes.
-   - The selected theme is stored in local storage for persistence across sessions.

-3. **Navigation Links**:
-   - Created navigation links for different sections of the application, including Home, All Jobs, Applied Jobs, Add A Job, Blogs, and Contact Us.
-   - The navigation links are conditionally rendered based on the user's authentication status.

-4. **Dropdown Menu**:
-   - Implemented a responsive dropdown menu for small screen sizes.
-   - Users can access navigation links conveniently from the dropdown menu on mobile devices.

-5. **User Profile**:
-   - Displayed the user's profile picture and name when logged in.
-   - Users can log out from the dropdown menu.

-6. **Log Out Button**:
-   - Added a log out button for both authenticated and unauthenticated users.
-   - Clicking the log out button clears the user's session and logs them out.

-7. **Authentication Redirects**:
-   - Redirected users to the login page if they try to access restricted routes without authentication.
-   - Redirected users to the home page after successful login or registration.

-8. **Responsive Design**:
-   - Ensured responsiveness across different screen sizes for optimal user experience.
-   - Used Tailwind CSS utility classes for styling and layout consistency.

-### Usage